Outside, Inside: Masha Melnik Captures Spirit of Nature From Within

 “Nature for me is a complex web of feelings and senses,” Melnik explains.
 “That’s what I see, feel and perceive.
 For example, while walking, I can stop and feel the forest, wet soil smells and the murmuring of the stream.
 That’s how I get my inspiration to take a photo.
 I think at these moments I take photos of my condition,” the artist reflects.

-Pother compositions from her sweeping “Touch of Nature,” series begun in 2013, were taken in diverse regions of America ranging from California to Massachusetts and North Carolina while inspired by the lush forests and wild expanses of her homeland.“I grew up in Russia, in my favorite city, Saint Petersburg,” Melnik reflects.
+Pother compositions from her sweeping “Touch of Nature,” series began in 2013, were taken in diverse regions of America ranging from California to Massachusetts and North Carolina while inspired by the lush forests and wild expanses of her homeland.“I grew up in Russia, in my favorite city, Saint Petersburg,” Melnik reflects.
 “It’s an unbelievably beautiful old city surrounded by green forests and blooming fields,” she adds.

 Melnik also says she feels a deep, spiritual bond with nature that took root in her childhood and fuels her creative passions today.